htcondor/htmap/docs/source/htcondor.rst

 ----------------------------------

 HTCondor's default configuration can be limiting -- what if your job requires more memory or more disk space?

-HTCondor can be configured to allow this, and HTMap supports the configuration via :func:`~htmap.MapOptions`.
+HTCondor can be configured to allow this, and HTMap supports the configuration via :class:`~htmap.MapOptions`.

-`condor_submit`_ accepts many of the same keys that can go into :func:`~htmap.MapOptions`.
+:class:`~htmap.MapOptions` accepts many of the same keys that `condor_submit`_ accepts.
 Some of the more commonly requested keys are:

 * ``request_memory``.
 Possible values are ``"1M`` for 1MB, ``"2GB"`` for 2GB of
   memory.
 If not specified, the HTCondor's defaults are accepted provided